cnk-cnk/Python_NETFLIX/README.md

 # Python_NETFLIX
-# Data description
-This data set include information on movies and tv-shows added on netflix from 2008 to 2021;
+This data set include information on movies and tv-shows added on netflix from 2008 to 2021.I downloaded the data from Kaggle.
-Analysis objective on a NETFLIX Dataset from Kaggle
+# Analysis objective on a NETFLIX Dataset from Kaggle
 - Netflix got more movies or TV shows
 - Number of films and television programs added to the platform yearly
 - What is the annual average number of movies and tv shows added to the platform